Kyriosity/use-dev/README+/decisions/README+/think_in_tasks/README.md

 \___________</details>

-## Re-thinking model and presentation
+# Part 2.
+Re-thinking the Model and presentation

 **Let's cast async means to templates!**